 It’s loud!
 Rarely do I NOT need to pump up the volume after connecting a headset/earphone.
-This time, I actually have to lower it a notch for comfort.
+This time, I actually have to lower volume a notch for comfort.

 The calibrated Trinity360 Sound is also superbly clear, and by this, I don’t just mean the clarity of music or voice.
 It’s also how distinct instrumental placements are on the sizable soundstage.

-While most better earphones are also able to manage such placements, the LUMOS TEMPO does it with naturalism and finesse that is frankly, a joy to immerse into.
+While most superior wireless earphones are also able to manage such placements, the LUMOS TEMPO does it with naturalism and finesse that are frankly, joyful to immerse into.
 Nothing is pushed too far away.
 With the right audio, a genuine sense of spatiality is created too.
 The music flows around you without gaps.

 This sensation is, expectedly, present in movies and shows as well, with dialogue uniformly crisp and clear.
 I rewatched the hilarious 3-way conversion in episode 9 of Spy X Family and no dialogue ever overlaps.
 With the powerful ANC switched on and eyes closed, I can easily imagine myself in that weird Ostania home.

 Moving on to sound signature, I feel the main strengths of the LUMOS TEMPO are mids and highs.
 On this, I should be “clear” and highlight it doesn’t mean basses and lows are compromised, they are just less energetic.
 To be doubly clear, music highs such as strident trumpets could sometimes be a shade too harsh too.